amiller68/iac-experiment/README.md

 the project structure is a turbo monorepo structured as follows:

+- src
-- apps
+  - services
     - web-service
       - a simple express frontend service that hits the api service
     - api-service
     - a simple express backend service that hits the database
   - packages
     - database
       - a lil js script for running migrations against the database
       - eventually this could utilize a full-fledged ORM + migrations tool like Prisma (yes I know)
       - it also contains a folder of migrations that we can run against the database
+- iac
   - northflank
-  - a folder of northflank configuration files (just one for now)
+    - a folder of northflank template files (just one for now)
-- infrastructure
+  - aws
     - sum total of our terraform configuration against AWS, we'll discuss this in more detail below
     - a folder of environment-specific configuration,
       - for now we just have one for production

 ## a quick note on local development